scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ## Printing TASTy of a Class

-If are working on an issue related to TASTy, it is good to know how to inspect the contents of a TASTy file, produced from compilation of Scala files.
+If you are working on an issue related to TASTy, it is good to know how to inspect the contents of a TASTy file, produced from compilation of Scala files.

+The next example uses an [issue directory][reproduce] to compile a class and print its TASTy.
-In the following example, we compile in an [issue directory][reproduce] `tasty/Foo.scala`, with contents of `class Foo`, and create a `tasty/launch.iss` file to print its TASTy with sbt command `issue tasty`:
+In the directory, you should create a file `tasty/Foo.scala` (with contents of `class Foo`), and create a file `tasty/launch.iss` with the following contents:

 ```
 $ (rm -rv out || true) && mkdir out # clean up compiler output, create `out` dir.